riyaanatekar/Exp--7/README.md

 else with while: Executes when the loop finishes normally (without break).
 These control statements improve flexibility and control over loop execution.

-Algorithm for Program 1: Study of Loops in Python (Header Information) Step 1: Start.
-Step 2: Display the experiment title and student details.
-Step 3: Stop.

-Algorithm for Program 2: Print i as long as i is less than 6 Step 1: Start.
+Algorithm for Program 1: Print i as long as i is less than 6 Step 1: Start.
 Step 2: Initialize i = 1.
 Step 3: Check if i < 6.